Bump and run Patterns Guide (PDF)

 Bump and Run is a two-step market pattern to determine price reversal.
 Bump and run pattern is a rare chart pattern, and traders use it in shares, indices, and forex trading.
 The Bump and run pattern was invented by Thomas Bulkowski.
 He studied the market structure and made a chart pattern using price action.
 Retail traders widely use it to predict the long-term trend analysis of the market.

 The chart below shows an example of bump and run pattern in the forex market.

-This chart pattern is further divided into two types.
+This BARR chart pattern is further divided into two types.
 We can recognize either a bullish bump and run pattern or a bearish bump and run pattern.
 This distinction is based on the direction of a trend reversal.

 Bullish Bump And Run Pattern example

 Bullish bump and run formation is a bullish reversal pattern in the forex market.
 The Bump will exhibit a bearish price trend.
 After the recognition of a trend line breakout, a bullish trend reversal will form.
 As a result, the Run phase will be in the bullish direction.